 American Sign Language: "half-hour"

-The sign "half-hour" shows a minute-hand having moved 30 minutes or "half way" around the face of a clock.
+Another version of the sign for "half-hour" shows a minute-hand having moved 30 minutes or "half way" around the face of a clock.

 HALF-HOUR: